aahladmanas/aahladmanas.github.io/index.md

 ### About Me
 * * *

-I am a third year PhD candidate at NYU.
+I am a fourth year PhD candidate at NYU.
 I am fortunate to be advised by [Prof. Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/).
 At present, I'm working on building models that are robust across populations using insights and techniques from causal inference.
 Earlier, I worked on causal effect estimation when standard assumptions like ignorability and positivity/overlap do not hold and improving calibration in survival models.
 My primary applied interest is ML for healthcare in particular and science in general.